XELJANZ/XELJANZ XR may cause serious side effects, including:

 Your healthcare provider should routinely check certain liver tests.

-You should not receive XELJANZ if your lymphocyte count, neutrophil count, or red blood cell count is too low or your liver tests are too high.
-Your healthcare provider may stop your XELJANZ treatment for a period of time if needed because of changes in these blood test results.
+You should not receive XELJANZ/XELJANZ XR if your lymphocyte count, neutrophil count, or red blood cell count is too low or your liver tests are too high.
+Your healthcare provider may stop your XELJANZ/XELJANZ XR treatment for a period of time if needed because of changes in these blood test results.

 You may also have changes in other laboratory tests, such as your blood cholesterol levels.
-Your healthcare provider should do blood tests to check your cholesterol levels 4 to 8 weeks after you start XELJANZ, and as needed after that.
+Your healthcare provider should do blood tests to check your cholesterol levels 4 to 8 weeks after you start XELJANZ/XELJANZ XR, and as needed after that.